osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

 There is one mechanic within storyboarding that will allow you to create some sort of interactive effect with what is happening during gameplay: Triggers.
 Triggers can catch certain events and execute basic commands on your sprite in response.

-.. note:: Triggers are the most complex command currently provided by the storyboarding API and unfortunately they are accordingly buggy.
+.. note:: Triggers are the most complex command currently provided by the storyboarding API.
+Unfortunately they are accordingly buggy.
-  There is a whole batch of weird behaviour attached to the use of triggers that will be covered in its most common oddities throughout this chapter and at the end of this chapter in its less common oddities.
+  This section will cover triggers' most common oddities and weird behavior, along with a few edge cases towards the end.

 Syntax